 One of the great misconceptions about productivity is that we need to sacrifice sleep to achieve high levels of it.

-Ironically, it is often in spite of a lack of sleep that we remain productive, not because of it.
+Ironically, it is often in spite of a lack of sleep that we remain productive and have any motivation, not because of it.

 Sometimes however, in the hectic life of an entrepreneur, there may be times when sleep is scarce or non-existent.